Real Topological Hochschild Homology of Perfectoid Rings: Derived - infinity categories of Mackey functors

+where $\res$ is the inclusion, and $\tr:=1+w$.
+As a special case, for an abelian group $M$, the \emph{constant Mackey functor} $\ul{M}$ is given by

+For a commutative ring $R$ with involution, $\ul{R}$ admits a natural commutative Green functor structure.
+We recall that a Green functor is a monoid object in Mackey functors with respect to the monoidal structure given by the box product $\sotimes$, and refer e.g.\ to \cite[p.\ 61]{lewis88}, \cite[section 1.3]{Bouc}, and \cite[sections A.3 and A.4]{HP23} for further details.
+Throughout this article, we only deal with commutative Green functors, hence we will omit the "commutative" from our terminology.

-\begin{rmk} Recall \cite[Example 2.2.2]{HP23} that there is a fully faithful embedding from abelian groups with involution to Mackey functors.
+\begin{rmk} Since $\res$ for any Mackey functor associated with an abelian group with involution is injective, there is a fully faithful embedding from abelian groups with involution to Mackey functors.
 Looking at the Burnside Mackey functor, which is not a $\ul{\Z}$-module, one sees that this embedding is not essentially surjective.
 This functor extends to an embedding from commutative rings with involution to Green functors, which is fully faithful as well.
-The two notions of module coincide via this embedding: if $\ul{M}$ is a Mackey functor and $\ul{A}$ is a Green functor, then $\ul{M}$ is an $\ul{A}$-module if and only if $M$ is an $A$-module.
-This follows from Lemma \ref{lem:iotaR-modules} in the case without involution on $R$.
+The two notions of module coincide via this embedding: if $M$ is an abelian group and $R$ is a commutative ring, both with or without involution, then $\ul{M}$ is an $\ul{R}$-module in the sense of \cite[pp.\ 62--63]{lewis88} if and only if $M$ is an $R$-module.
+This easily follows from Lemma \ref{lem:iotaR-modules} in the case without involution on $R$. \end{rmk}

-Finally, taking some Mackey functor $\ul{M}$ arising from an abelian group M with involution and then adding a copy of $\Z/2$ to $M(G/G)$ produces a Mackey functor which does not come from an abelian group (= $\Z$-module) with involution, but by Lemma \ref{lem:iotaR-modules} still yields a $\ul{\Z}$-module, so that there are strictly more $\ul{\Z}$-modules than abelian groups with involution.
-Also recall \cite[Lemma 2.2.3]{HP23}: morphisms on the underlying classical modules uniquely extend to morphisms of modules over Green functors.
-By Proposition \ref{inverting 2}, this is essentially the only possible difference. \end{rmk}

-\begin{recoll} For a Green functor $A$, let $\Mod_{A}$ be the category of $A$-modules, see \cite[pp.\ 62--63]{lewis88} for the notion of modules over Green functors.
+\begin{recoll} For a Green functor $A$, let $\Mod_{A}$ be the category of $A$-modules.
 This is an abelian category, in which cokernel and kernel can be computed pointwise.
 Let $\Ch(A):=\Ch(\Mod_A)$ be the category of chain complexes of $A$-modules.
 For every integer $n$, we have the homology functor